S band: Other uses

 Microwave ovens operate at 2495 or 2450 MHz in the ISM band IEEE 802.16a.
 Some digital cordless telephones operate in this band too.
-802.16e standards use a part of the frequency range of S band; under WiMAX standards most vendors are now manufacturing equipment in the range of 3.5 GHz.
+802.16e standards use a part of the frequency range of S band; under WiMAX standards.
+Most vendors are manufacturing equipment in the range of 3.5 GHz.
 The exact frequency range allocated for this type of use varies between countries.

 In North America, 2.4-2.483 GHz is an ISM band used for unlicensed spectrum devices such as cordless phones, wireless headphones, and video senders, among other consumer electronics uses, including Bluetooth which operates between 2.402 GHz and 2.480 GHz.

 Amateur radio and amateur satellite operators have two S-band allocations, 13 cm (2.4 GHz) and 9 cm (3.4 GHz).
 Amateur television repeaters also operate in these bands.

 Airport surveillance radars typically operate in the 2700–2900 MHz range.

 Particle accelerators may be powered by S-band RF sources.
 The frequencies are then standardized at 2.998 GHz corresponding to a wavelength of 100 mm (Europe) or 2.856 GHz (US).

 The National NEXRAD Radar network operates with S-band frequencies.
 Before implementation of this system, C-band frequencies were commonly used for weather surveillance.

 In the United States, the 3.55 to 3.7 GHz band is becoming shared spectrum under rules adopted by the Federal Communications Commission in April 2015 as a result of the National Broadband Plan (United States).
 The biggest user of CBRS (Citizens Broadband Radio Service) spectrum is the United States Navy.
 Cable companies are planning to use the band for wireless broadband in rural areas, with Charter Communications beginning tests of the service in January 2018.

 The band is also used as a transmit intermediate frequency in satellite communications as a replacement for L band where a single/shared coaxial connection is used between the modem/IDU and antenna/ODU for both the transmit and receive signals.
 This is to prevent interference between the transmit and receive signals which would otherwise not occur on a dual coaxial setup where the transmit and receive signals are separate and both can use the whole L-band frequency range.
 In a single coaxial connection using S-Band to "frequency shift" the transmit signal away from L band, a multiplier such as 10, is usually applied to form the SHF frequency.
 For example, the modem would transmit at 2.815 GHz IF (S Band) to the ODU and then the ODU up-converts this signal to 28.15 GHz SHF (Ka Band) towards the satellite.

-Optical communications

-S band is also used in optical communications to refer to the wavelength range 1460 nm to 1530 nm.